dieterich-lab/PETGUI/README.md

 <a id="setup"></a>
 ### Setup PETGUI

-#### Environment
-1. In a terminal, `git clone` the repo and change directory to it.
+First, in a terminal, `git clone` the repo and change directory to it.
-2. Next, create a venv: `python3.11 -m venv venv`
-3. Install pipenv: `pip install pipenv`
-4. Install requirements from Pipfile.lock: `pipenv install .`

 #### Configuration
 1. Adjust "train.sh" and "predict.sh" in [conf](/conf/train.sh) to your server's needs.
 2. Now, inside `conf/`, create a file `conf.yaml` with the following contents (please adapt with your settings):